 Avoiding "barrel droop":

 First and foremost barrel droop is eliminated with a solid fit between the barrel and the receiver.
 If the barrel slips in too easily then the shooter should already be aware that there is not a secure fit and gravity will start doing her work immediately.
 Or if the barrel tenon is not the same diameter throughout the length then a teeter totter effect is set in motion.
-For instance if the breach end of the tenon is smaller then the shoulder end the weight of the barrel will "pull" the barrel down and barrel droop is created.
-Or if the breach end of the tenon is larger then the shoulder end then as the tenon is installed in the mortise the breach carves a larger hole and again a teeter totter effect is created as the smaller shoulder end of the tenon sits is a hole that is too large.
+For instance if the breach end of the tenon is smaller than the shoulder end the weight of the barrel will "pull" the barrel down and barrel droop is created.
+Or if the breach end of the tenon is larger than the shoulder end then as the tenon is installed in the mortise the breach carves a larger hole and again a teeter totter effect is created as the smaller shoulder end of the tenon sits is a hole that is too large.
 This same effect would happen if the middle of the barrel tenon was enlarged.

 KIDD eliminated barrel droop with the utilization of a resistance fit in this mortise and tenon joint, meaning that the KIDD barrel tenon is just slightly larger in diameter than the KIDD receiver mortise and we make absolutely certain that the tenon is the same diameter throughout the length.